 Reviving the little botanic spark in your heart

 When he arrived in Dublin, he asked Dr. David Moore, head of the botanical garden, what he should do.
-Moore must have liked Robinson, because he offered him a job on the spot - but not with the greenhouses.
-Instead, he was put in charge of herbaceous plants - plants that are hardy, die back in the winter and return in the spring after their season of rest.
-These plants also included the English wild flowers.
+Moore must have liked Robinson because he offered him a job on the spot - but not with the greenhouses.
+Instead, he was put in charge of herbaceous plants - plants that die back in the winter and return in the spring after their season of rest.
+These plants also included English wildflowers.

 Thanks for listening to the daily gardener,

 "For a happy, healthy life, garden every day."

 Make your newsfeed more worthwhile